NOTICE OF PRIVACY PRACTICES

 If you believe that your privacy rights have been violated, you may file a complaint in writing with the PACE Program or with the Office for Civil Rights in the U.S. Department of Health and Human Services (“OCR”).
 We will not retaliate against you for filing a complaint.

-To file a complaint with PACE of Guilford and Rockingham Counties, contact Ursula Robinson, Program Director at (336) 550-4040.
+To file a complaint with the PACE Program, contact the Executive Director at (336) 550-4040.

-To file a complaint with OCR, send your written complaint to OCR by mail at Office for Civil Rights, U.S. Department of Health and Human Services, 200 Independence Avenue, S.W., Room 509F HHH Bldg., Washington, D.C.
+To file a complaint with the OCR, send your written complaint to OCR by mail at Office for Civil Rights, U.S. Department of Health and Human Services, 200 Independence Avenue, S.W., Room 509F HHH Bldg., Washington, D.C.
 20201 or by email to OCRComplaint@hhs.gov.

 VII.
 CHANGES TO THIS NOTICE